 - Use active language.
 Words like prepared, managed, developed, monitored, and presented make your resume stand out and make us recognize you are an energetic and enthusiastic candidate who makes things happen.

 - Match our need.
 Review job descriptions on our site and match prevalent words to the bullet points in your CV.
-Chances are you possess many of the attributes already, so add them to your resume.
+Chances are you possess many of the attributes already, so add them to your CV.

 - Be positive.
 Be relevant.
 Negative comments don’t belong on your CV.
 Focus on the duties in your current job that support your objective.
 Leave out personal information like your race, weight, and height.